dzen-dhall/dzen-dhall/README.md

 ### Text primitives

-`text` is used to create `Bar`s containing static, escaped pieces of text. `markup`, on the contrary, does not escape the given text, so that if it does contain markup, it will be interpreted by dzen2.
+`text` is used to create `Bar`s containing static, escaped pieces of text. `markup`, on the contrary, does not escape its input, so that if it does contain markup, it will be interpreted by dzen2.

 ### Primitives